youssef-mansor/TheAgentCompany/workspaces/tasks/cla-4bit-general/task.md

 ## Step 2: Create a Self-Checking Testbench
 - Develop a comprehensive testbench for the CLA modulewith asserstions that covers all possible cases.
-- If a case fails, the assertion should stop the testbench execution
+- If a test case fails, the assertion should terminate the testbench execution.
+If you are using a Verilog testbench, you must use the **$fatal** macro.

 Ensure to Test random combinations of inputs (A, B, cin)